-WHEREAS, "claimants" certify that their respective projects programmed in the TIP are in conformance with MTC's Regional Transportation Plan, with the requirements of the California Environmental Quality Act (Public Resources Code § 2100 et seq.) and the State EIR Guidelines (14 Cal.
-Admin.
-Code § 15000 et seq.); now therefore, be it
+WHEREAS, claimants certify that their respective projects and purposes set forth in Attachment A are in compliance with the requirements of the California Environmental Quality Act (Public Resources Code§ 21000 et seq.) and the State EIR Guidelines (14 Cal.
+Code Regs. § 15000 et seq.).; now, therefore, be it